tlevine/horetu/docs/settings.rst

 Final note on settings
 -----------------------
-You should think of horetu as a means of converting your Python function to a shell interface rather than a means of creating a particular shell interface in Python.
+I prefer to think of horetu as a means of converting a Python function to a shell interface rather than a means of creating a particular shell interface in Python.
 Express your function cleanly and clearly in Python, and horetu will make you a nice shell interface.